 This sub-section describes general steps for preparing and using screed with a custom sequence parser.
-Though they don't have to be, future sequence parsers should be located in the sequence.
+Though they don't have to be, future sequence parsers should be located in the seqparse.py file for convenience.
 These steps will be described in the context of working from the Python shell.